ion-ml/foa/ASSIGNMENT_ANSWERS.md

 Particle Swarm Optimisation is a metaheuristic optomisation algorithm that has similarities to the Fruit Fly Optimisation algorithm associated with this assignment.
 Both are p-series or population based algorithms, meaning that the result is an emergent property of a movement within and forms of communication between populations of particles or fruit flies.
 On the other hand, they differ in a number of important aspects.

-Differences between PSO and FOA
+Differences between PSO and FOA - NOT complete.

 ---